econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

 Launching an emojicoin costs just 1 APT!
 Note the following:

-- Single emojis and emoji combinations are supposed, as long as the total number of bytes is 10 or less.
+- Single emojis and emoji combinations are supported, as long as the total number of bytes is 10 or less.
 - Only one market may be launched for a given emoji combination (emojicoin markets are canonical).
 - Emojis that became part of the [Unicode emoji library] after the launch of